taxjarsam/taxjar-developers/source/blog/2015-01-22-building-the-smartcalcs-api-demo.md

 author: jake_johnson
 date: 2015-01-22 00:11 UTC
 category: SmartCalcs
 tags: smartcalcs, api, demo
 published: true
 ---

-Recently I had the opportunity to build TaxJar's [new API demo](http://developers.taxjar.com/demo/) to demonstrate how we calculate sales tax for orders and the [gotchas](http://developers.taxjar.com/api/guides/#product-exemptions) you may come across in states such as New York with product exemptions.
+Recently I built TaxJar's [new API demo](http://developers.taxjar.com/demo/) to demonstrate how we calculate sales tax for orders and the [gotchas](http://developers.taxjar.com/api/guides/#product-exemptions) you may come across in states such as New York with product exemptions.
 Using the presets panel you can select a nexus address, product, and destination address to generate an editable API call on the fly.
 Upon clicking the "Run" button, the call is parsed into a JSON object to make a request to our [sales tax API](http://www.taxjar.com/smartcalcs/).
 On top of that, I added a map with tooltips explaining specific sales tax rules based on the location.

 ![TaxJar API Demo](/images/blog/building-the-smartcalcs-api-demo/api-demo.jpg)

-Using [React](https://facebook.github.io/react/docs/why-react.html), [CodeMirror](https://codemirror.net/), and [Mapbox](https://www.mapbox.com/) I built an incredible first impression for developers new to our platform.
+Using [React](https://facebook.github.io/react/docs/why-react.html), [CodeMirror](https://codemirror.net/), and [Mapbox](https://www.mapbox.com/) I created an incredible first impression for developers new to our platform.
 In this article I'm going to show you how it was built and the tools I used to make it happen.
 If you'd like to check it out for yourself, it's completely open source and [available on GitHub](https://github.com/taxjar/taxjar-developers).

 END_SUMMARY